FI file format description

 .fi - Fortran Interface File

+The FI development files are related to Fortran Tools.
 FI file is a Fortran Interface File.
 Fortran is a computer programming language originally developed in the 1950s.
 It is still used for scientific computing and numerical computation half a century later.
 It is sometimes considered the earliest cross platform (standardized) programming language.

 - Fortran Tools

 - Development files

 The FI development files are related to Gforth.
 FI file is a Gforth Image File.
 Gforth is the Forth implementation of the GNU project.
 An image file is a file containing an image of the Forth dictionary, i.e., compiled Forth code and data residing in the dictionary.

 Naturally, other applications may also use the .fi file extension.
 Even harmful programs can create .fi files.
 Be especially cautious with .fi files coming from an unknown source!